aliahmet/web-crawler/README.md

 unregistered are all in O(1).

-+ I preferred BFS over DFS because 1. page order is more natural, 2. recursive graph uses a lot of memory.
++ I preferred BFS over DFS because 1. page order is more natural, 2. recursive graph uses a lot of memory, 3.
+Supports multiple workers.

 + I joined xml tag strings to create final xml instead of using a real encoder to keep it simple. (as mentinoed above it is very simple to use a more broad encoder)

-+ In order to keep it simple & clean, there is no type-checking.

 + This project first crawls everything then writes into file, if we want to crawl very big pages we may think of possible optimizations: